skomorox/react-three-nephilim/README.md

 Composition introducing Scene-Controller concept, where instead of regular Views, navigation is carried out between Scenes in 3D space.
 The idea is that global THREE.Scene consists of several Composition Scenes (THREE.Group) - "Views", and Compostion carries out "routing" between them - moves currently active Scene behind the scenes and brings another Scene to front.
-This allows to achieve pretty interesting behaviour of SPA that could be checked out <a href="http://skomorox.herokuapp.com">here</a>.
+This allows to achieve results that could be checked out <a href="http://skomorox.herokuapp.com">here</a>.
-It is not absolutely necessary to use controllers in your app and just follow regular React approach, but they provide some useful methods to manage Scenes.

 Composition includes following features:
-- Intuitive React Components
+- Intuitive React Components;
-- Adds Scene-Controller structure to application powered by Three.js
+- Adds Scene-Controller structure to application powered by three.js;
-- Mixed GL and HTML scenes
+- Mixed GL and HTML scenes powered by WebGlRenderer and CSS3DRenderer;
-- Animated actions, several types of motions (random/static position, rotation, scale, mouse tracking, morph)
+- Animated actions, several types of motions (random/static position, rotation, scale, mouse tracking, morph);
-- Several types of composition of GL and/or HTML objects within a container
+- Several types of composition of GL and/or HTML objects within a container;
-- Adaptive positioning of objects on the scene
+- Adaptive positioning of objects on the Scene;
-- Post Processing support
+- Post Processing support;

 # Installation
 npm i react-three-composition

+# Build
+cd react-three-composition
+npm i
+npm run transpile

 # Usage